akmn35/new.dist/README.md

 stress–strength reliability based on ranked set sampling data in case of Lindley distribution*, Journal of statistical computation and simulation, 88 (15), 3018-3032.

+Ristić, M. M., & Balakrishnan, N. (2012), *The gamma-exponentiated exponential distribution.
+Journal of statistical computation and simulation*, 82(8), 1191-1206.